Dulwich International High School Suzhou: Curriculum

-DHSZ offers two distinct programs, one of which is a three-year program with only one year of IGCSE and the other of which includes two years of IGCSE.
+DHSZ offers two distinct programs, one of which is a three-year program with only one year of IGCSE and the other of which includes two years of IGCSE, rather than the local Chinese education system.
+The teachers come from various countries, and the students are educated entirely in English.

-DHSZ is a private international high school in Suzhou and it doesn’t follow the Chinese local education system.
-Instead, it uses the British system.IGSCE (International General Certificate of Secondary Education) courses for year 10-11 students and A-level (Cambridge International AS & A Levels) courses for year 12-13 students.
-All of the teachers are from different countries, and the students are educated entirely in English.

 Compulsory courses include English, Chinese, Mathematics, Lifeskills, Drama and PE.
 Selective courses include economics, computer science, psychology, geography, arts, music, physics, chemistry, and biology.
-Students must choose different combinations of selective courses based on their interests or their planned future majors.
+Students must choose different combinations of elective courses based on their interests or their planned future majors.

 Boarding

 The school provides boarding for approximately 300 students.

 All termly boarders live onsite in the Alleyn House (DHSZ/DCSZ Boarding House).
-The boarding house have separate wings for girls and boys.
-Rooms are shared between 2 and 4 students.
+The boarding house has separate places for girls and boys.
+Rooms are shared between two to four students.

-The weekly boarders live in the Shackleton / Bancroft House approximately one kilometer away from the campus.
-Students are being transported using school buses.
+The weekly boarders live in the Shackleton / Bancroft House approximately one kilometre away from the campus.
+The weekly boarders travel to school by bus.